Baebel43/team5capstone/Resistance Subsystem.md

 ### Meeting Work Recreation Accuracy Constraint

 The most important part of this subsystem is the distance of the actuator to recreate the work done on the trail.
 This is calculated by rearranging the formula for the force between the two magnets.
-Although the flywheel is not technically a magnet, due to the eddy currents created in the metal, it does create its own field and can be approximated as such.
+Although the flywheel is not technically a magnet, due to the eddy currents[1] created in the metal, it does create its own field and can be approximated as such.
 The change in work will be calculated by taking the first derivative of the work map.
 From there, the distance between the two magnets to create comparable work can be found.

-The derivation starts with this formula:
+The derivation starts with this formula[3]:

 $$  F(x)=\frac{3\mu}{2\pi }M^{2}V^{2}\frac{1}{x^{4}} $$
 - Where F is the force between the two magnets, µ is permeability of space (4πE−7 T·m/A), M is the magnetization, V is the volume (1.287E-5 m^3), and x is the distance between the two magnets.